Through Knowledge, Justice…

 Short answer: It depends.

 Full answer: This question comes up a lot.
 Facial feminization is available but expensive.
 But nothing can be done for big hands or feet, broad shoulders, etc..
 These bones are simply too complex and important for daily function to warrant extensive surgery that is far more likely to leave an individual crippled for life.
-However, some MTF transsexuals have had silicone injections into their hips, though this is not a recommended practice.
+However, some MTF transsexuals have had silicone injections into their hips, though this is not a recommended practice, as death and other serious medical complications may occur.
 Some transsexuals have also had lower ribs removed to effect a narrower waist, though this too is not recommended.
 Surgery is available to increase the natural pitch (f0) of one’s voice, but with very uncertain results that often do not exceed what may be accomplished with conventional vocal training.

 What is the average intelligence (IQ) of MTF transsexuals?